esegerson/Multivaders/README.md

 - Does not work on mobile: no on-screen keyboard; cannot hover over presets
     - Add gestures to "draw" the numbers in?
 Or an on-screen row of numbers at the bottom to tap?
 - Does not scale to different resolutions well - larger resolutions are easier because the problems take longer to fall
+- Select preset, click Delete Preset, preset is green not red.
+- make preset, new preset is not auto-selected green

 ## Recent Updates